- 1 What is a Depreciation?

 - 13 Methods of Recording Depreciation

 Depreciation meaning- The decline in the value of a fixed asset due to use, the passage of time, or obsolescence. if a business enterprise procures a machine and uses it in a production process then the value of the machine declines with its usage.
-Even if the machine is not used in the production process, we can not expect it to realize the same sales price due to the passage of time or arrival of a new model (obsolescence).
+Even if the machine is not used in the production process, we can not expect it to realize the same sales price due to the passage of time or the arrival of a new model (obsolescence).
 It implies that fixed assets are subject to a decline in value and this decline is technically referred to as depreciation.

-As an accounting term, depreciation is that part of the cost of a fixed asset that has expired on account of its usage and/or lapse of time.
+As an accounting term, depreciation is part of the cost of a fixed asset that has expired on account of its usage and/or lapse of time.
 Hence, depreciation is an expired cost or expense, charged against the revenue of a given accounting period.

 For example, a machine is purchased for Rs.2,00,000 on April 01, 2017.
 The useful life of the machine is estimated to be 10 years.
 It implies that the machine can be used in the production process for the next 10 years till March 31, 2016.
 You know that by its very nature, Rs.
 2,00,000 is a capital expenditure during the year 2017-18.